 ...and the long-term

 This contradicts the accepted wisdom regarding endurance athletes, for whom the anaerobic threshold has assumed more importance than VO2 max.
 When, however, rugby players who intend to exercise above their anaerobic threshold are considered, their needs are notably different.
 Recent research suggests that it is VO2 max, not the anaerobic threshold that is the most important aspect of aerobic fitness for rugby players.
-The implications of this might change some players' attitudes to training.
+The implications of this might change some players' attitudes toward training.
 Recommendations would now include at least one relatively long (30-40 minutes) slow, steady run a week, at a pace that would allow one to hold a conversation - designed to stimulate the use of fats for energy and develop the muscle enzymes involved in this.
 In addition, one would recommend a session of interval training designed to increase VO2 max, such as 6 x 3-minute efforts at a speed fast enough to produce maximal heart rates, with 3-minute rests between repetitions.
 One would NOT recommend a sustained run (e.g. 30 minutes) at a fast pace that induces fatigue, because this sort of "anaerobic threshold" training appears irrelevant to the demands of rugby union.
-It should be remembered, of course, that many other team sports have similar physiological requirements to rugby union, and the training ideas given here can be transferred quite easily -with fine tuning in order to apply to each individual player in each individual sport.
+It should be remembered, of course, that many other team sports have similar physiological requirements to rugby union, and the training ideas given here can be transferred quite easily with fine-tuning in order to apply to each individual player in each individual sport.

 Training for explosive power